 by Eric Meier

-While there is one specific wood species (Quercus alba) that is commonly considered the “white oak,” and there is one specific species (Quercus rubra) that is considered the “red oak,” the truth of the matter is, when you buy oak lumber within North America, oftentimes you will not actually be buying these two exact species, but instead you may be buying one of the oaks contained within the two broad red and white groupings found in the table above.
+While there is one specific wood species (Quercus alba) that’s commonly considered the “white oak,” and there is one specific species (Quercus rubra) that’s considered the “red oak,” when you buy oak lumber within North America, oftentimes you will not actually be buying these two exact species, but instead you may be buying one of the oaks contained within the two broad red and white groupings.
 Basically, you’re buying characteristics found in an oak group, and not necessarily an exact species.
+For the rest of this article, I’ll be referring to red oaks and white oaks (plural) as two different groups of trees, and not simply as individual species.

 A quick and fairly reliable way to tell the two oaks apart is simply by looking at the endgrain.
 In order for this to work, the ends of the board can’t be painted, sealed, or rough-sawn.
 A freshly cut oak board should be easy to distinguish: